Financial aid •

 We touched on scholarships already.
 A scholarship is money you can win for all sorts of reasons—and you usually don’t have to pay them back.

-Grants are typically need-based forms of financial aid that you also don’t have to pay back.
-The federal Pell Grant is the most well-known, but there are a few other federal programs available.
+Grants are typically need-based forms of financial aid that you don’t have to pay back.
+The federal Pell Grant is the most well-known, but a few other federal programs are available.

-You can also often find grants through private organizations, and some grants aren’t just limited to those in need.
+You can also often find grants through private organizations; some aren’t just limited to those in need.

 In general, your job will be somehow related to your major or field of study.
 Otherwise, it’ll usually be tied to civic education, such as a job at a government agency.

 Work-study sometimes pays less than a part-time job outside the work-study system.
-However, work-study jobs generally have fewer hours and are more lenient about scheduling around your classes.
+However, work-study jobs generally have fewer hours and are more lenient about scheduling your classes around your job.

 Serving in the military can qualify you for the GI Bill once you’re out (as long as you’re not dishonorably discharged).
 The GI Bill covers a large amount of your tuition and provides allowance and stipends for housing and books.

-Beyond that, many military veteran-related organizations offer scholarships, grants, and other forms of aid to families of current and former service members, as well as veterans themselves.
+Beyond that, many military veteran-related organizations offer scholarships, grants, and other forms of aid to families of current and former service members and veterans.

 Job tuition reimbursement

-Today, more companies are offering tuition reimbursement to attract educated talent to their workforce.
+Today, more companies are offering tuition reimbursement to attract educated talent.

 This isn’t just for full-time, post-college jobs, either.
 Companies that are offering this benefit to a wide range of employees include: